zuzexx/FM_SkilledElearningLandingPage/README-template.md

 ## My process

 I did the mobile version first.
 I used the Figma files to see how the project should look.
 I started with HTML and then used SCSS accordingly.
-It looked like the main  background is a light gray colour, which was not given with other colours.
-I googled a really light grey colour and used the hex number for the background.
-Body background was white and ithout any `border-radius`.
+I decided to change the look a litle bit and made the main background look like a gradient.
+Body background is white and without any `border-radius`.
 I did no like the look of it, since the buttons, icons and pictures are all more round.
 I decided to deviate from the mockup and included `border-radius:20px` for all of the containers.
 I prefer the more softer look.

 ### Built with